 You should start by balancing you market investment across both iOS and Android, by submitting apps to both app stores.
 App Annie reported that whilst Apple’s iOS App Store remains the world’s largest by revenues, the world’s competing Android software markets combined are expected to exceed the App Store in total revenues at some point later this year.
 This is due to increasing global app installs in Google Play and third-party Android stores where Android is the most popular OS.
 As the industry is developing at a rapid rate, and ‘Tier 1’ markets are becoming exceedingly saturated, more and more developers and publishers are considering emerging markets.

 Now that you have made your apps available on both platforms, you need to consider your pricing model.
 Let’s look at the most popular Gaming app from 2016, Pokémon Go.
 Pokémon Go was the top grossing app in the U.S. in less than a day after its launch.
-It made almost one billion dollars in revenue in 2016 alone."Whilst Pokémon Go is a freemium app, its in-app purchases offering played a significant role in its titanic revenue increase since its launch."
+It made almost one billion dollars in revenue in 2016 alone.

 With the appeal of freemium apps lessening the friction towards initial download, the offering of extra features and modes once engaged with the app is a great way to monetise.
 In fact, by 2017, in-app purchase revenue is set to be the number one source of mobile app revenue.
 It will account for 48.2% of earnings compared to 14% from ad-based revenue and 37.8% from paid app downloads.